Supreme Court refuses immediate stay on electoral bonds scheme ahead of Delhi elections

 The bench of Chief Justice of India SA Bobde and Justices BR Gavai and Surya Kant said the matter will be heard again in two weeks.

-The Supreme Court on Monday refused to grant an immediate stay on the electoral bonds scheme ahead of Delhi Assembly elections, reported Bar and Bench.
+The Supreme Court on Monday refused to grant an immediate stay on the electoral bonds scheme ahead of the Delhi Assembly elections, reported Bar and Bench.
 The bench of Chief Justice of India SA Bobde and Justices BR Gavai and Surya Kant said the matter will be heard again in two weeks.

-The plea was filed by Communist Party of India (Marxist) and non-government organisation Association for Democratic Reforms.
+The top court was hearing a clutch of pleas on the matter, filed by the Communist Party of India (Marxist) and non-government organisation Association for Democratic Reforms.
+The ADR had earlier challenged the electoral bond scheme, but had now sought an immediate stay on its implementation ahead of the Delhi polls, in light of more revelations by recent media reports.

+The top court sought a response from the Centre and the Election Commission on the pleas.

 Electoral bonds are monetary instruments that citizens or corporate groups can buy from the State Bank of India and give to a political party, which is then free to redeem them for money.
 These bonds are anonymous.
 The scheme was notified in January 2018.

-The Centre had amended various provisions of the Reserve Bank of India Act, Representation of People Act, Income Tax Act, Companies Act and Foreign Contribution Regulation Act to enact the Finance Act, 2017.
-It was passed as a money bill and hence the assent of Rajya Sabha, where the Bharatiya Janata Party does not have a majority, was not required.
+To bring in the scheme, the Centre had amended various provisions of the Reserve Bank of India Act, Representation of People Act, Income Tax Act, Companies Act and Foreign Contribution Regulation Act.
+These amendments were passed as a money bill and hence the assent of Rajya Sabha, where the Bharatiya Janata Party does not have a majority, was not required.

-ADR filed a writ petition in 2017 challenging as many as five amendments brought to various legislations in order to facilitate the implementation of the scheme.
-The main questions in the petition were yet to be answered by the top court.
-It sought a stay on the scheme after a number of news stories, including a five-part series in the Huffington Post based on documents received by Right to Information activist Commodore Lokesh Batra, exposed claims regarding the bonds anonymity and revealed the Reserve Bank of India’s and Election Commission’s reservations about them.
-In its stay application, ADR said the central bank gave repeated warnings to the government against the electoral bond scheme, stating that it has “the potential to increase black money circulation, money laundering, cross-border counterfeiting and forgery”.
+ADR filed a writ petition in 2017 challenging these five amendments.
+The news stories that the NGO cited to seek an immediate stay included a five-part series in the Huffington Post based on documents received by Right to Information activist Commodore Lokesh Batra, which exposed claims regarding the bonds anonymity and revealed the Reserve Bank of India’s and Election Commission’s reservations about them.

+In its stay application, ADR said the central bank had given repeated warnings to the government against the electoral bond scheme, stating that it has “the potential to increase black money circulation, money laundering, cross-border counterfeiting and forgery”.

 The application also referred to letters written by former Reserve Bank Governor Urjit Patel to then Finance Minister Arun Jaitley, stating that the “issue of EBs as bearer instruments in the manner currently contemplated has the possibility of misuse more particularly through use of shell companies”.
 The objections raised by the poll body were also highlighted in the application.
 The commission had described this a “retrograde step as far as transparency of donations is concerned” and called for withdrawal of the amendment.